-Distribution completed the RFP process for a NRCIP Outreach Coordinator, which will be the main point of contact for smaller commercial customers seeking information and assistance in navigating through the rebate program.
+Distribution held training sessions in 2013 and 2014 and they were a training session again in 2013 and it was important for three reasons.
+First, Distribution received an approval on November 7, 2012, to alter NRCIP pre-qualified rebates slightly, in order to keep them in line with changes NYSERDA made to similar gas rebates.
+18 Second, NYSERDA is now required to process all their funding through the new NY Consolidated Funding Application ("CFA"), which involves a much longer and more detailed set of questions than used to be required for customers to receive a rebate.
+Third, Distribution completed the RFP process for a NRCIP Outreach Coordinator, which will be the main point of contact for smaller commercial customers seeking information and assistance in navigating through the rebate program.
 Distribution brought the NRCIP Outreach Coordinator on board during April 2013.
 Additional information on the NRCIP Outreach Coordinator is contained within the Company's Outreach and Education Implementation Plan, which was filed with the Commission during March 2013.
-These three topical areas, along with any anticipated changes for Year 7 of NRCIP, would need to be were communicated to the various trade allies to assist them in promoting NRCIP to our customers, increasing the program's acceptance and usage.
+These three topical areas, along with any anticipated changes for Year 7 and Year of NRCIP respectively, were communicated to the various trade allies to assist them in promoting NRCIP to our customers, increasing the program's acceptance and usage.

-On February 2, 2014, Distribution received another approval to alter NRCIP pre-qualified rebates slightly, in order to keep them in line with changes NYSERDA made to similar gas rebates.
-These rebate changes were and continue to be communicated to trade allies.
-This will be a primary topic for future trade ally sessions.
+On February 2, 2014, Distribution received another approval to alter NRCIP pre-qualified rebates slightly, in order to keep them in line with changes NYSERDA made to similar gas rebates.19 These rebate changes were and continue to be communicated to trade allies.
+This was a will be a primary topic for the 2014 trade ally session future trade ally sessions.